shaiknoorullah/fusync/conceptual-theory.md

 The execution strategy is designed to:

 - **Identify Independent Tasks**: Tasks with no dependencies.
-- **Form Queues**: Group tasks into linear sequences based on dependencies.
+- **Form Layers and Queues**: Group tasks into Layers based on their depth in the dependency graph, and further into Queues within each Layer.
-- **Enable Concurrency**: Execute independent queues concurrently.
+- **Enable Concurrency**: Execute independent Queues concurrently within and across Layers.
 - **Ensure Correctness**: Execute tasks in an order that respects dependencies.
+- **Optimize Resource Usage**: Allow dynamic execution across Layers to prevent bottlenecks.

 ## Algorithm Steps